backsy/a-task/README.md

 ## Extra considerations

+The code uses std::isalpha which checks for us-ascii letters.
+Everything else is considered not a valid letter which in turn means character sequence "akrsärsen" consists of two different valid words.

 The code is compiled against c++98.
 That means none of the nice new features of c++.

 The compile command: